 Certain travel is essential for staff and students to meet these goals, be it for research, innovation or other learning opportunities.
 However, travel for business and research is one of the principal sources of carbon emissions at the University of Leeds.

-However, in 2018/19 business travel was responsible for 13,427 tonnes of CO2e.
-This makes it our second highest source of measured greenhouse gas emissions after the energy used to operate our buildings and estate.
-We need to reduce this.
+As part of the University’s Climate Plan, a key tenet of the University Strategy, we have committed to delivering net zero greenhouse gas emissions by 2030.
+In 2018/2019, business travel by University of Leeds staff was responsible for over 13,000 tonnes of CO2e (carbon dioxide equivalent) emissions, making it our second highest source of measured greenhouse gas emissions after the energy used to operate our buildings and estate.

 United Nations Sustainable Development Goals

 We use the United Nations Sustainable Development Goals (SDGs) as a framework to guide our activity.
 Our work on business travel is linked to the following SDGs: